 There are many perks of creating MVP before launching a final product.
 It allows you to:

 Because your team works with the target audience and gets reliable feedback, they adjust your product to the user’s needs.
-This, in turn, reduces the odds of failure and increases the chances of success.
+This, in turn, reduces the odds of failure during product launch and increases the chances of success.
 In other words, you won’t have to watch as your idea fails on the market.
 It just won’t happen, as you’re going to have a base full of customers that signed up to use your product.

 There are many misconceptions about these three methods.
 How do they differ from one another?
 Let’s find out.

-While all of these methods aim to check the idea, there’s a clear distinction between them.
-PoC is the quickest way to check if the idea is feasible.
+While all of these methods aim to check the idea, there’s a clear distinction between them. is the quickest way to check if the idea is feasible.
 This method is excellent for innovative projects when there’s a higher risk of potential setbacks and problems.

 When we talk about MVP, we think about a basic version of the app with features and functions that allow the target audience to decide whether they find it useful or not.
 Here, we focus on user experience.
 Are our assumptions right?
 Is this what they want and need?